What Kind of Toothpaste to Use

 Because children’s teeth don’t require the same intensity of cleaning as adult teeth, these toothpastes contain less fluoride and fewer abrasive agents.
 In fact, an adult toothpaste may be harmful to a child’s teeth.

-If you’re an adult who’s fond of those fun toothpaste flavors such as bubblegum or blue raspberry, you can use children’s toothpaste.
+If you’re an adult who’s fond of those fun toothpaste flavors, such as bubblegum or blue raspberry, you can use children’s toothpaste.
 However, we recommend that you consistently use adult toothpaste as well for superior cleaning and care.

 2. Fluoride Toothpaste

 When the fluoride from toothpaste reaches your teeth, it’s absorbed into the enamel and begins a process called remineralization.
-This means that it replenishes lost calcium and phosphorus, keeping your teeth hard.
-If you frequently have cavities or are worried about tooth decay, you might consider using this kind of toothpaste.
+This means that it replenishes lost calcium and phosphorus, keeping your teeth strong and hard.

-3. Tartar Control Toothpaste
+4. Tartar Control Toothpaste

 Tartar is a hard, calcified deposit that forms on the teeth and contributes to their decay.